rust-lang/rust/src/doc/rustc-dev-guide/src/rustdoc.md

 * Tests on search index generation are located in `src/test/rustdoc-js`, as a series of JavaScript files that encode queries on the standard library search index and expected results.

-## See also

-For more details about how rustdoc works, see the page on [rustdoc internals].

-[rustdoc internals]: ./rustdoc-internals.md